7 results for tag: Pain

 Building Bridges or Building Walls

-In relationships, typically, we are either building bridges or building walls.
-When we are building bridges, we are working towards connection, intimacy and safety.
-In contrast, when we are building walls, we are moving towards distance, isolation and discomfort and/or lack of safety.
-When we think about conflict resolution, it usually comes down to building bridges or building walls.
+In relationships, we typically either build bridges or walls.
+When we build bridges, we work towards connection, intimacy, and safety.
+In contrast, when we build walls, we move towards distance, isolation, discomfort, and/or lack of safety.
+When we think about conflict resolution, it usually comes down to building bridges or walls.
 Building Bridges or Building Walls - Providence Holistic Counseling Services - Amaryllis Fox Everybody believes they are the good guy

 ...